Technology Is Increasing Efficiency Within the Warehouse

 Dave Bushee, senior vice president of information technology for Penske Logistics, said the concept of control towers, which use software to provide visibility across the supply chain, can provide insight into the inventory of critical items and improve distribution center management.
 “It connects warehouse and distribution in a very collaborative way.
 When disruptions happen, you have the right visibility and alerting, and you can communicate with everyone in the network,” he said.
 “It takes critical data from the warehouse management system and critical data from the transportation management system, so you get to see your full supply chain and make educated decisions.”

-Those decisions could include shifting an inbound truck from one location to another or pulling product from another warehouse.
-“Today’s supply chains are about making sure products are on shelves, when they need to be there.
+Those decisions could include shifting an inbound truck from one location to another or pulling products from another warehouse.
+“Today’s supply chains are about making sure products are on shelves when they need to be there.
 Control towers can sit on top of distribution networks to improve collaboration and minimize supply chain disruptions.”

 Design